 As with detangling, the relaxer can't cover all areas when you work in big chunks.
 You should work quickly, but thoroughly.
 Use the tail end of a fine-tooth comb to gently separate sections, but don't create defined parts.
 Only use the comb to lift sections so you can apply the relaxer to new hair growth.
 If your hair is detangled, you shouldn't have a problem separating small sections into 1-inch areas.

 If you've relaxed your hair before, it can be hard to only put relaxer on your new growth.
 Although the line of demarcation between the new growth and previously relaxed hair may be obvious, it's still difficult to be as precise as you can when placing a relaxer only onto your new growth.
 If you relax without help, it's especially difficult to avoid overprocessing on the back part of your head.
 Not only should you enlist help for touch-ups, but you should try to visit a professional for this whenever possible.

 Smooth, Don't Comb

 When you start to relax your hair, make sure your are smoothing the chemicals on rather than combing them through your hair.
-Some people insist on raking a comb through their hair as they relax it, but this can lead to severe breakage.
+Some people insist on raking a comb through their hair as they relax it, but this may lead to severe breakage.
 Only use your fingers to smooth the chemicals onto your tresses.

 Be Sure to Set a Timer

 We can't emphasize this enough: Do not forget to time how long the relaxer is on your hair.
 Each relaxer kit gives time recommendations, and you should adhere to them.
 Leaving your hair to process for a period of time shorter than the recommended one is preferable to leaving the relaxer on longer than suggested.
-Leaving relaxer on too long can lead to severe breakage or burning, so this isn't the time to guesstimate.
+Leaving relaxer on too long may lead to severe breakage or burning, so this isn't the time to guesstimate.

 Never Skip Neutralizer